-Whole toasted hazelnuts -as garnish
+- Whole toasted hazelnuts -as garnish

-125g white sugar
+- 125g white sugar

-160g ground toasted hazelnuts
+- 160g ground toasted hazelnuts

 Simple eh!?
 You can toast the hazelnuts yourself or buy them pre-roasted if your short on time.
 I like buying the nuts whole with the shell on because you get a fresher tasting hazelnut and cracking them is always fun!
 Once cracked out of the shell gently toast on a cookie sheet in the oven at 350F for 10 minutes.

 Making The Meringue Base

-Add the ground hazelnuts to the whipped meringue, by folding under the ground nuts until evenly distributed.
+Add the ground hazelnuts to the whipped meringue, by gently folding under the ground nuts until evenly distributed.

-Using a 1 Tbsp measure, scoop out globs of the batter and drop them onto a cookie sheet lined with parchment paper.
+Using a 1 tablespoon measure, scoop out globs of the batter and drop them onto a cookie sheet lined with parchment paper.
 Let them sit for a minute or two, to slightly spread and form even round circles.
 Top each cookie with a toasted hazelnut as garnish.

 Bake the Hazelnut Meringue Cookies at 325F for 15 to 20 minutes or until you can lift a cookie of the sheet without the middle starting to sag down.
 Cool the cookies on a wire rack to prevent them from going soggy.

 That's it!
-These simple cookies will crisp up as they cool and are the perfect (in my opinion) Christmas cookie!
+These simple cookies will crisp up as they cool and are the perfect Christmas cookie!
 I love baking cookies throughout December, they make such excellent presents, and are ideal for bake exchanges!

-- 1/2 cup toasted whole hazelnuts as garnish
+- ½ cup toasted whole hazelnuts as garnish

-- 160 grams ground hazelnuts
+- 1.5 cups ground hazelnuts 160 grams

-- 125 grams white sugar
+- ⅔ cups white sugar 165 grams

 - 2 egg whites